New Zealand’s latest terror attack shows why ISIS is harder to defeat online than on the battlefield | Law-Order

 Prime Minister Ardern's recent call for "ethical algorithms" to stop the risk and spread of extremist online content highlights the importance of the issue to the New Zealand government.

-New Zealand has also committed to joining the Budapest Convention on cyber crime, which guides countries developing comprehensive national legislation against online crime.
+New Zealand has also committed to joining the Budapest Convention on cybercrime, which guides countries to develop comprehensive national legislation against online crime.
 It also provides a framework for international cooperation to counter aspects of violent extremism, including investigations into extremism on social media and the dark web.

-Beyond international efforts, New Zealand’s government is establishing a national centre of excellence on violent extremism to boost research and more effective counter-terrorism policy.
+Beyond international efforts, New Zealand's government is establishing a national center of excellence on violent extremism to boost research and a more effective counter-terrorism policy.

 Why preventing attacks is so challenging The type of attack committed in New Zealand on Friday is very difficult to prevent.
 It follows a number of similar incidents, including the killing of UK soldier Lee Rigby in 2013 and the more recent 2017 London Bridge attack, in which eight people were killed by a vehicle and knife attack by an Islamic extremist.